s-AVE/MavenMarketDashboard/README.md

 ### A. Business Performance

-Maven Market recorded 1,560 total orders generating $1.8M in total revenue and $1.05M in total profit representing an impressive profit margin of 58.3% at the overall business level.
-The return rate of 0.99% confirms strong product quality consistency across the entire catalog.
-The overall profit of $1.05M on $1.8M revenue means Maven Market retains $0.58 of every $1.00 sold an exceptionally healthy profitability ratio for a grocery retail operation.
+Maven Market recorded 1,560 total orders generating $1.8M in total revenue and $1.05M in total profit, representing a profit margin of 58.3% an exceptionally healthy profitability ratio for a grocery retail operation.

+The business retains $0.58 of every $1.00 sold, confirming strong pricing power and cost discipline across the portfolio.
-The return rate of 0.99% is below 1% a strong quality indicator suggesting that less than 1 in 100 items purchased is returned across the entire business
+A return rate of 0.99% below the 1% threshold further validates product quality consistency, indicating that less than 1 in 100 items purchased is returned across the entire catalog.

 ---

 ### B. Product Performance

 **Revenue & Brand**
-Maven Market generated $1.8M in total revenue across 1,560 orders with Hermanos leading at $56.7K, followed closely by Tell Tale ($51.6K) and Ebony ($49.7K).
-The top 10 brands cluster tightly between $40K–$57K, indicating a competitive mid-tier with no single dominant outlier.

-**Profitability**
-The business maintains a strong average margin of 59.67% with a healthy return rate of 0.99% both well within acceptable ranges.
-Brand positioning analysis reveals that the majority of high revenue brands also sit above the margin threshold, confirming that volume and profitability are largely aligned for the top performers.

-**Inventory**
-Products sell at an average of 4 days on shelf.
-However, a cluster of brands averages 7 days 75% slower than the portfolio average indicating slow movers that require promotion intervention or discontinuation review.
+Hermanos leads all brands at $56.7K in revenue, with the top 10 brands clustering tightly between $40K and $57K a competitive mid-tier with no single dominant outlier.
+The average margin of 59.67% is consistent across all top brands, confirming volume and profitability are aligned.
+However, a cluster of slow-moving brands averages 7 days on shelf 75% slower than the 4-day portfolio average and the top 3 returned products all exceed the portfolio return rate by 3x.

-**Sustainability & Health**
-64.62% of products are low fat, reflecting a health-conscious assortment.
-However, 55.96% of products are non-recyclable a sustainability gap that may become a competitive disadvantage as consumer preferences shift toward eco-friendly options.

-**Returns**
-The top 3 returned products Hermanos Red Pepper (2.83%), Shady Lake Spaghetti (2.93%), and Walrus Merlot Wine (2.79%) all exceed the portfolio average by nearly 3x, signaling product specific quality or expectation issues requiring immediate review.

 ---

-### C. Customer & Store Detail
+### C. Store Performance

-**Customer Base**
+North West dominates at $847.8K - 48% of total revenue creating a significant concentration risk.
+Mexico collectively contributes $479K across three regions, making it the second largest market but without a unified strategy.
+Central West at $9.3K is effectively non-operational.
+Deluxe Supermarket consistently delivers the highest revenue per store, while Small Grocery contributes only 1.9% of total revenue.

+### D. Customer Profile

-Maven Market serves 10,281 unique customers with an average age of 54 years.
-Revenue is well-distributed across all age groups, with the 40–49 segment peaking at $271.6K and the 80–89 segment still contributing $242.2K confirming strong cross-generational appeal with only a 10.8% decline from peak to oldest bracket.
+Maven Market serves 10,281 customers with an average age of 54 years.
+Revenue is evenly distributed across all age groups and near-equally split by gender confirming broad demographic appeal (peak segment 40-49 years old).
+However, 90.4% of revenue comes from Standard-priority customers, revealing a critical loyalty program gap.
+The top customer generates only $2.2K from 270 orders at $8.15 per transaction a high-frequency, low-basket profile that reflects a broadly distributed rather than premium-driven revenue structure.

-**Gender & Priority**
-Revenue is near-equally split between female ($891.7K) and male ($872.8K) customers a healthy diversification.
-However, 90.4% of revenue comes from Standard-priority customers, indicating that Maven Market's loyalty program has not yet successfully converted its mass customer base into higher-value priority members.

-**Top Customer**
-Mr. Ida Rodriguez (age 57, Skilled Manual) is the top revenue customer at $2.2K from 270 orders averaging only $8.15 per transaction.
-This high-frequency, low-basket pattern suggests Maven Market lacks high-ticket individual buyers, with revenue broadly distributed rather than concentrated in VIP customers.

-**Education & Occupation**
-Customers with lower formal education (Partial High School:
-$533.2K, High School Degree: $521.7K) drive the most revenue, reflecting Maven Market's working-class community positioning.
-On the occupation side, Professional customers dominate at $574.0K (31.9% of total), while Clerical at $30.6K is significantly underrepresented pointing to either a pricing or accessibility gap for this segment.

-**Store Performance**
-Of 24 stores, 13 exceed the average revenue of $73,522.8 while 11 fall below it with Store 5 severely underperforming at $4.9K.
-The 34.8x revenue gap between the highest store ($170.3K) and lowest store ($4.9K) indicates structural performance variance that requires standardization.
-Deluxe Supermarket format consistently outperforms all other store types, generating the highest revenue per sqft making it the highest-priority format for future expansion.

 ---

 ## 8. Conclusions

-Maven Market demonstrated solid business performance across 1997–1998, generating $1.8M in revenue at a 59.67% average margin and a near-zero return rate of 0.99%.
-The top brand Hermanos leads at $56.7K with a tightly competitive mid tier group, though a cluster of slow-moving brands at 7 days on shelf signals inventory efficiency gaps.
-The customer base of 10,281 is well-diversified across age, gender, and occupation, with the Professional segment driving 31.9% of revenue and the 40–49 age group peaking at $271.6K.
-However, 90.4% Standard priority dominance reveals an underdeveloped loyalty program, and the top customer generating only $2.2K highlights a broadly distributed rather than VIP-concentrated revenue structure.
-Store performance varies dramatically with a 34.8x gap between the best and worst locations, and the Deluxe Supermarket format consistently delivers the highest revenue per sqft pointing to a clear expansion priority for future growth.
+Maven Market is a profitable and growing business with strong fundamentals 58.3% profit margin, sub-1% return rate, and 110% revenue growth year-over-year.
+However, three structural challenges require attention to sustain this momentum:

+**1. Geographic concentration**
+48% of revenue depends on North West alone.
+Expanding Mexico as a unified market and activating underperforming regions like Canada West will reduce risk and unlock new growth.

+**2. Loyalty program underutilization**
+With 90.4% of customers on Standard priority and a top customer averaging only $8.15 per transaction, Maven Market is leaving premium revenue on the table.
+A tiered loyalty program targeting frequent buyers for upgrade to Priority or Golden membership could materially increase average basket size.

+**3. Product & store portfolio optimization**
+Slow-moving brands at 7 days on shelf, Small Grocery stores contributing only 1.9% of revenue, and Store 5 at $4.9K all represent drag on overall performance.
+Discontinuing underperforming products, converting Small Grocery locations to Deluxe Supermarket format, and addressing the 34.8x store revenue gap would meaningfully improve portfolio efficiency.

 ---